bosnet/isaac-consensus-protocol/README.md

 This script will try to send messages to multiple nodes simultaneously.

+This will send one random message to <http://localhost:54320>.

 ```sh
 $ send-message.py http://localhost:54320
 ```

-This will send one random message to <http://localhost:54320>.
+This will send one random message to <http://localhost:54320> and <http://localhost:54321> at the same time.

 ```sh
 $ send-message.py http://localhost:54320 http://localhost:54321
 ```

-This will send one random message to <http://localhost:54320> and <http://localhost:54321> at the same time.

-You can set the number of messages for one node like this,
+You can set the number of messages for each node.
+For example, this will send 9 random messages to
+<http://localhost:54320> and 10 random messages to <http://localhost:54321>.

 ```sh
 $ send-message.py http://localhost:54320?m=9 http://localhost:54321?m=10
 ```

-This will send 9 random messages to <http://localhost:54320> and 10 random messages to <http://localhost:54321>.

 ## `metric-analyzer.py`